 I finally got around to making this DIY flip flop wreath, and today I’m going to share the tutorial with you.
-I’ve been pretty sick lately since we’ve been waiting on our insurance to kick back in.
-My meds are crazy expensive, so I’ve been off of them for months.
-My kidneys have been giving me fits- you’ll see my ugly swollen hands and arms in the pics below- gross!
+Before we begin, let me apologize for my ugly swollen hands and arms in the pics below- gross!
+I’m way too young to be on Lasix for swelling, but alas it is so lol.
+I was out of them when I made this wreath, hence the ugly hands.
 But the wreath turned out cute, which is the important thing!

 This flip flop wreath is so cute, and easy to make.
 It should take you well under an hour.
 I think it took me about 20 to 30 minutes, and that includes hot glue gun heat-up time.
 You only need a few supplies.